How to Handle Water-Damaged Appliances: Your Safety First

 The severity of the damage

 Another thing that you need to consider is the severity of the damage.
 Repairs might be enough if the damage is minor, such as just some water spots on the surface.
-However, replacement might be a better option if the damage is more severe, such as warped surfaces or rusting.
+However, replacement might be better if the damage is more severe, such as warped surfaces or rusting.

-The cost of repairs vs. replacement
+The cost of repairs vs replacement

-Of course, you also need to take into consideration the cost of repairs vs. replacement.
+Of course, you also need to take into consideration the cost of repairs vs replacement.
 In some cases, the cost of repairs might be more than half the price of a new appliance.
 In that case, it might be better to replace the appliance altogether.

 Your insurance coverage